 What is cytomegalovirus retinitis and why is it dangerous for HIV patients?

 Cytomegalovirus retinitis (CMVR) is a viral infection of the retina that can cause irreversible blindness if untreated.
-It primarily affects people living with HIV who have severely compromised immune systems, particularly those with CD4 cell counts below 50 cells/μL.
+According to the Uy et al. study, it primarily affects people living with HIV who have severely compromised immune systems.

 How does teleretinal screening work for CMVR detection?